kekko7072/TEDxCommunity/README.md

 ## Contact

-For any inquiries or feedback, please contact Francesco Vezzani via email [here](mailto:francesco.vezz01@gmail.com) or via [LinkedIn](https://it.linkedin.com/in/francesco-vezzani-24425019a).
+For any questions or feedback, please contact Francesco Vezzani via email [here](mailto:francesco.vezz01@gmail.com) or via [LinkedIn](https://it.linkedin.com/in/francesco-vezzani-24425019a).

 ## License